cmilando/RtSliding_v2/Readme.md

 * is R calculated before or after transfer? changes interpretation
 * runs quickly
 * sigma actually is a function of data now!
-* the warmup sliding windows
+* the warmup / cooldown sliding windows
 * also added extra "vintage" uncertainty at the tail

 ### next steps